 - Up to $100 fee credit for Global Entry or TSA Pre Check.

-If you were to take full advantage of each of these perks, that brings the actual annual cost of this card down to $375.
+If you were to take full advantage of each of these perks, that brings the actual annual cost of this card down even more.
 Terms Apply.

 If you’re looking for luxury, the Platinum Card from American Express has got you covered.
 You’ll receive complimentary benefits at over 1,000 Fine Hotels & Resorts properties.
 And you’ll get free access to over 1,300 airport lounges through the American Express Global Lounge Collection.